Legal expert system: Examples

 ASHSD-II is a hybrid legal expert system that blends rule-based and case-based reasoning models in the area of matrimonial property disputes under English law.

 CHIRON is a hybrid legal expert system that blends rule-based and case-based reasoning models to support tax planning activities under United States tax law and codes.

 JUDGE is a rule-based legal expert system that deals with sentencing in the criminal legal domain for offences relating to murder, assault and manslaughter.

 Legislate is a knowledge graph powered contract management platform which applies legal rules to generate lawyer-approved contracts.

 The Latent Damage Project is a rule-based legal expert system that deals with limitation periods under the (UK) Latent Damage Act 1986 in relation to the domains of tort, contract and product liability law.

 Split-Up is a rule-based legal expert system that assists in the division of marital assets according to the (Australia) Family Law Act (1975).

 SHYSTER is a case-based legal expert system that can also function as a hybrid through its ability to link with rule-based models.
 It was designed to accommodate multiple legal domains, including aspects of Australian copyright law, contract law, personal property and administrative law.

 TAXMAN is a rule-based system that could perform a basic form of legal reasoning by classifying cases under a particular category of statutory rules in the area of law concerning corporate reorganization.

+Catala is a French domain-specific programming language designed for deriving correct-by-construction (as assured by formal methods) implementations from legislative texts.
+It is currently maintained by the INRIA.